ayton-village/website/council/content/constitution.md

 8.2 The Council may elect a Secretary and a Treasurer (which offices may be combined) who shall hold office and may be eligible for re-election in accordance with the provisions of paragraph 8.1 above.
-In the event of the Council being unable to elect a Secretary and/ or Treasurer, the Secretary and Treasurer (but no other office bearers) may be appointed from outwith the membership of the Council and may receive such remuneration as the Council may determine from the resources available to them, there being no extra funding available from the Scottish Borders Council for this purpose.
+In the event of the Council being unable to elect a Secretary and/or Treasurer, the Secretary and Treasurer (but no other office bearers) may be appointed from outwith the membership of the Council and may receive such remuneration as the Council may determine from the resources available to them, there being no extra funding available from the Scottish Borders Council for this purpose.